JetBrains/Qodana/topics/qodana-github-action.md

           sarif_file: ${{ runner.temp }}/qodana/results/qodana.sarif.json
 ```

-This sample invokes `codeql-action` for uploading a SARIF-formatted Qodana report to GitHub, and specifies the report
+This sample invokes `codeql-action` for uploading a SARIF-formatted Qodana report to GitHub and specifies the report
 file using the `sarif_file` key.

-> GitHub code scanning does not export inspection results to third-party tools, which means that you cannot use this data for further processing by Qodana.
-In this case, you have to set up baseline and quality gate processing on the Qodana side prior to submitting inspection results to GitHub code scanning, see the
+> GitHub code scanning does not export inspection results to third-party tools, which means you cannot use this data for further processing by Qodana.
+In this case, you must set up baseline and quality gate processing on the Qodana side before submitting inspection results to GitHub code scanning.
+See the
 [Quality gate and baseline](#quality-gate-and-baseline) section for details.

 ### Pull request quality gate